adamant-deprecated/adamant.tools.compiler/README.md

 Fork the project and then clone the repository.
 Submit changes as a pull request.
 Language features should have a test in the test suite for them.

 The compiler translates into code that is compiled using the [clang++ compiler](https://clang.llvm.org) version 5.0.
-Older versions of the compiler may work, but this is not being tested and may change.
-It should build on both Windows and Linux, but the Linux builds are not tested very often.
+Older versions of the C++ compiler may work, but this is not being tested and may change.
+It builds on both Windows and Linux with CI builds on every commit in the repo.

 Please read all of this section, particularly about the development cycle before attempting to contribute.